flaturtha/NOS/_posts/2016-08-19-deduction.md

 </div>
 </section> <!-- table-of-contents -->

-Deduction, in a definite and restricted sense, is the motif of most of the detective stories of to-day.
+Deduction, in a definite and restricted sense, is the motif of most of the detective stories of today.
 It is an unusually perspicacious analytic deduction from inconspicuous clues that we call ratiocination, or more familiarly, the detective instinct.

 ## Ratiocination in Early Detective Stories